 Area Stewards need perhaps an hour (but not more than two) to count/weigh out the magazines into bundles, and then another hour or so to deliver them to their Road Stewards.

-We are currently looking for an Area Steward for Area 7 between Ruislip and Ruislip Manor (the square made by Ruislip High Street, Eastcote Road, Windmill Hill and Pembroke Road).
+- Area 7 (blue) between Ruislip and Ruislip Manor (the square made by Ruislip High Street, Eastcote Road, Windmill Hill and Pembroke Road)

 If you would like to help us, please contact Daniel O’Neill, our Chief Road Steward (or call/text/WhatsApp on 07905 809760).*